 Change in appetite is another symptom of depression.
 Due to depression, some patients develop increased appetite or even loss their appetite.
 Hence the patients may experience serious weight loss or weight gain.

-The physical and emotional disorder due to depression can affect careers, daily routine, social life and relationships.
-Depressed people frequently find difficulty in decision making.
+The physical and emotional disorders due to depression can affect careers, daily routine, social life, and relationships.
+Depressed people frequently find difficulty in decision-making.
 Things, which were once enjoyable, will become unpleasurable, including sex.
 Depression can also become life-threatening.

 Who’s at Risk?

 Experts are not sure what causes depression, but a theory is that transformed brain structure and chemical function causes depression.
 Under depression, the brain circuits become inefficient to regulate mood.
-Drugs which are used to treat depression are believe to develop communication between nerve cells.
-Other triggers include stress, change in hormones, alcohol, certain medications or even the season.
+Drugs that are used to treat depression are believed to develop communication between nerve cells.
+Other triggers include stress, change in hormones, alcohol, certain medications, or even the season.

 If your mood changes with the season– unclouded in the summer, depressed in the winter, then you may have a kind of depression known as seasonal affective depression (SAD).
 Experts say SAD affects 3-20% of people, depending upon where they live.